MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-endpoints-vdi.md

 - Instant early onboarding of a short-lived session, which must be onboarded to Defender for Endpoint prior to the actual provisioning.
 - The device name is typically reused for new sessions.

 In a VDI environment, VDI instances can have short lifespans.
-VDI devices can appear in Defender for Endpoint portal as either:
+VDI devices can appear in the Microsoft 365 Defender portal as either single entries for each VDI instance or multiple entries for each device.

-- Single portal entry for each VDI instance.
-If the VDI instance was already onboarded to Microsoft Defender for Endpoint and at some point deleted then  recreated with the same host name, a new object representing this VDI instance will NOT be created in the portal.
+- Single entry for each VDI instance.
+If the VDI instance was already onboarded to Microsoft Defender for Endpoint, and at some point deleted, and then recreated with the same host name, a new object representing this VDI instance will NOT be created in the portal.

   > [!NOTE]
   > In this case, the *same* device name must be configured when the session is created, for example using an unattended answer file.

 - Multiple entries for each device - one for each VDI instance.

+> [!IMPORTANT]
+> If you're deploying non-persistent VDIs through a cloning technology, make sure that your internal template VMs and replica VMs are not onboarded to Defender for Endpoint.
+This recommendation is to avoid cloned VMs from being onboarded with the same senseGuid, which can prevent a new entry from showing up in the Devices list.

 The following steps will guide you through onboarding VDI devices and will highlight steps for single and multiple entries.